Omar659/Enigma/README.md

 # Enigma
+Application done for a course at "La Sapienza Università di Roma"

 Cunning game looking for the right words to win the game

 N.B. the files in git ignore are stored on a private hard-drive as they contain sensitive data.